 “Help me,” a ragged voice called.

 Nathalie skidded to a halt, slipping on a patch of damp leaves.
 The beacons in her satchel shifted, sending out a soft clink of crystal against crystal as she caught herself on a low-hanging branch.
-“Hello?” she called, taking a few hesitant steps toward the memory of the voice.
-It was quickly lost in the din of water dripping from leaf to leaf, courtesy of the morning’s rain.
+“Hello?” she called, hoping for a repeat of the cry.
+If anyone answered, it was quickly lost in the din of water dripping from leaf to leaf, courtesy of the morning’s rain.

 She flipped the walking stick in her hand, pushing the metal-plated end through a curtain of thornvines before maneuvering through the opening.
 If the Essential lived, and it seemed she did, Nathalie needed to find her, and that meant leaving the trail.
-The thorns, serrated and a quarter-inch long, were sharp enough to cut through her leather armor leaving her swollen and itching for days.
+The thorns, serrated and a quarter of an inch long, were sharp enough to cut through her leather armor, leaving her swollen and itching for days.
 If she were stupid enough to touch them.

 “Hello?” she called again, listening intently.
-Her responsibility, as a Beaconer, was to search for Essentials, dead or alive.
+Her responsibility as a Beaconer was to search for Essentials, dead or alive.
 Most would be dead.
 Otherwise, they would have retreated to safety on their own.
-Most of her people, Nonnies, were of no value in extended fights, and would be useless on their own.
-She, and other Beaconers like her, were the exception.
+Most of her people, Nonnies, were of no value in extended fights and would be useless on their own.
+She and other Beaconers like her were the exceptions.

 When no response came, Nathalie trudged north toward the tower that jutted above the forest.
 If she asked sweetly, the watchers would let her climb the tower and use the vantage point to scan for whoever had called out to her.

 Nathalie crept forward, testing every step with her staff in search of traps left behind by Clickers.
 When she found none, she took more confident steps, circling the pillar.
-The fall left it in three large chunks, tenuously connected by thornvine pulled taut.
+The fall left it in three large chunks, tenuously connected by thornvines pulled tautly.

 Confusion darkened Elisare’s eyes.
 “Why is it red?” she asked.

-Nathalie slid sideways, straddling Elisare’s chest, pinning the woman’s arms with her thighs.
+Nathalie slid sideways, straddling Elisare’s chest, pinning the woman’s arms with her knees.
 The woman grunted, a slow fear creeping across her face as Nathalie dragged her fingers across Elisare’s long neck.
 “So many dead,” she said, voice cracking.
-She sniffled, and a forced tear fell from her eye.
-It fell onto Elisare’s cheek, cutting through the dust that had gathered there.
+She sniffled, and a forced tear fell from her cheek to Elisare’s, cutting through the dust that had gathered there.
 Nathalie’s hands circled Elisare’s throat, squeezing ever so slightly.
 “It’s so awful,” she sobbed.
 Her grip tightened, and Elisare’s eyes widened as she tried, finally, to struggle out of Nathalie’s grip.
 The pillar, the weight of Nathalie on her chest, and the herbal mixture she’d drank so greedily prevented anything more than a weak thrashing.
 “I used to be envious.”

 Nathalie straightened with a satisfied groan.
 “You were such a pretty thing, weren’t you?”
-The body offered no response and Nathalie smiled slightly.
+The body offered no response.
 The wind had picked up during their struggle and she welcomed it as it cooled the sweat on her face.

-Two tall black and white spotted horses broke through one of the three trails that entered the clearing.
+Two tall, black-and-white spotted horses broke through one of the three trails that entered the clearing.
 They hauled a wooden cart behind them, shaped like a squat, square box.
-A man, with hair cut so short it seemed as if his head were dusted with snow, drove the cart.
+A man with hair cut so short it seemed as if his head was dusted with snow, drove the cart.
 Joren, another forest regular, held the thick reins in one hand.
 His other hand rested on a small crossbow.
 He halted the horses a few feet from the broken pillar.

-“Hey, Nathalie,” he said, as he jumped from the wagon with a loud thump.
+“Hey, Nathalie,” he said as he jumped from the wagon with a loud thump.
 He stood a few inches above the horses, a broad chest to match his height.
 Even if she hadn’t known, she would have pegged him as a hauler.
-Only those with strength got quite that broad.
+Only those with strength got that broad.
 “Another one?
-You’re not having any luck today are ya, kid?”
+You’re not having any luck today are you, kid?”

-Nathalie dropped her eyes, hiding an irritated grimace.
 Kid?
 They were the same age.
-She sniffled and embraced the role he gave her.
-“I should have been faster,” she murmured, her voice thickening as if on the verge of tears.
-He tsked and from the corner of her eye, she saw his face soften in unconsciously condescending sympathy.
+She sniffled, suppressing her irritation, and embraced the role he gave her.
+“I should have been faster.”
+Her voice thickened, as if on the verge of tears.
+He tsked, and from the corner of her eye, she saw his face soften in unconsciously condescending sympathy.
 She almost smiled.
 So easily manipulated.

 He closed the gap between them and picked a dusty twig from her braid.
-With a finger under her chin, he tilted her face up until she met his eyes.
+With a finger under her chin, he tilted her face until she met his eyes.
 “You’re as fast as you can be, given your…” He gestured to her eyes.
-The other mark of the Dark Mother, blood-red eyes.
+The other mark of the Dark Mother: bloodred eyes.
 “But don’t you worry your pretty little head about it.
 I’ll take care of this,” he said, shooing her away.

 Nathalie grimaced, irritated at his casual dismissal.
-Maybe one day she’d be able to help him as she’d helped Elisare.
-She smiled at the thought and resumed her search for survivors.
+Maybe one day she’d help him as she’d helped Elisare.
+She smirked at the thought and resumed her search for survivors.